Delppine1024/TGreen/README.md

 ## ATTENTION

-**NOTE: Although TyporaGreen provide support for crack, we encourage buying license, in order to Support Genuine Software Development.**
+**NOTE: Although TxxxxxGreen provide support for crack, we encourage buying license, in order to Support Genuine Software Development.**